-The Hispanic Association of Colleges and Universities (HACU) would like to announce a new partnership with American Student Assistance® (ASA) and their financial literacy and education debt management program called SALT.
+The Hispanic Association of Colleges and Universities (HACU) would like to announce a partnership with American Student Assistance® (ASA) and their financial literacy and education debt management program called SALT.
 The program treats student debt as a solvable problem and uses it as an educational vehicle to teach borrowers financial skills.
 Using student loans and the higher education experience as a series of “teachable moments,” SALT helps students develop competencies that lead to long-term success.
 SALT combines one-on-one loan counseling with interactive financial education tools and other targeted services (scholarship search, job hunting, internship search) to engage borrowers before they borrow, during school, through repayment—and for life.
-This partnership will provide the broad framework for cooperation between the two organizations to work towards a shared goal of improving the daily lives and spending habits for all students and young alumni attending HACU member colleges and universities.
+This partnership will provide the broad framework for cooperation between the two organizations to work towards a shared goal of improving the daily lives and financial competencies of all students and young alumni attending HACU member colleges and universities.

 ASA would like to offer HACU members a unique opportunity to partner with a non-profit 501(c)(3), mission based organization at a reduced cost and to empower a new generation of educated consumers through solid financial knowledge and positive financial behaviors.

 HACU is pleased to partner with DiversityInc, a leader in diversity management consulting, benchmarking, diversity management learning and live best practices events.
-DiversityInc Magazine provides news, resources and commentary on the role of diversity in strengthening the corporate bottom line.
+DiversityInc Newsletter provides news, resources and commentary on the role of diversity in strengthening the corporate bottom line.
 The partnership aims to promote HACU, The Champions of Hispanic Success in Higher Education, as a cost-effective means to enhance corporate diversity through participation in the HACU National Internship Program and other student services.
 HACU members can get a subscription to the digital format of DiversityInc for free at http://www.diversityinc.com/diversityinc-free-newsletter-subscription/.